 Step 3: Procure Financial Resources

-Water and wastewater utilities are very capital intensive business enterprises.
-Developing a plan for covering construction costs as well as operation and maintenance is a major part of a manager’s job and the owners responsibility.
-The decisions made in the plan are basically a way of balancing the answer to the Step 1 questions Dr. Middlebrook posed:
+Most municipal construction projects, particularly water and wastewater projects are very capital-intensive business enterprises.
+Developing a plan for covering construction costs as well as operation and maintenance is a major part of a manager’s job and the owner's responsibility.
+The decisions made in the plan are basically a way of balancing the answers to the Step 1 questions posed:

 - Will the project be able to meet the regulatory or water quality requirements?